ggerganov/llama.cpp/docs/backend/SYCL.md

 ### Llama.cpp + SYCL

 The llama.cpp SYCL backend is designed to support **Intel GPU** firstly.
-Based on the cross-platform feature of SYCL, it could support other vendor GPUs: Nvidia and AMD GPU.
+Based on the cross-platform feature of SYCL, it also supports other vendor GPUs: Nvidia and AMD.

 ## Recommended Release